Fjodor44/NSTA/Next_Stop_The_Apocalypse/IC_Notes/prologue session 2 IC Notes.md

 when going back, I noticed a small button at the back where we got the book on Lesser demons from.
 This opened a small hidden compartment containing a spell scroll of [[Summon Lesser Demon]]. which was tagged using an abjuration sigil which I promptly disposed of in the toilet.
 After which I continued with the research on the [[Bone Devil]].
 My antics seemed to have drawn the attention of [[Enoki]] who later asked me what I was doing.

 # Road to House of the Dead
 Nothing Interesting happened totally.
-I nearly fell when I was discussing the scroll with [[Enoki]] and [[Hayden]] seemed a bit wierd for a second but that must have been just my brain playing tricks.
+I nearly fell when I was discussing the scroll with [[Enoki]] and [[Hayden]] seemed a bit weird for a second but that must have been just my brain playing tricks.